eecs280staff/tutorials/docs/setup_vscode_macos.md

 ### Debugging fails
-Sometimes on older Macs with an Intel chip or following an update, debugging in VS Code fails due to an incompatible bundled `debugserver` (bug report](https://github.com/vadimcn/codelldb/issues/999).
+Sometimes on older Macs with an Intel chip or following an update, debugging in VS Code fails due to an incompatible bundled `debugserver` [bug report](https://github.com/vadimcn/codelldb/issues/999).

 First, make sure you have the Xcode command line tools installed.
 (They should [already](setup_macos.html#install-compiler) be installed.)
 ```console